ikteng/Digit-Prediction/README.md

-mnist_digit_classifier.pth is the saved, trained model For testing, img_1 to img_4 is provided.
+mnist_digit_classifier.pth is the saved, trained model For testing, img_1 to img_4 is provided. img_5 contains more than 1 digit in the image, however still unable to predict the digits correctly.

 Things to be improved:
 1. able to predict more than 1 digit in the image correctly (in progress)